Yang Zi (actress): Influence

 In 2021, Yang ranked 8th on Forbes China Celebrity 100.
 She was awarded Weibo Queen again at the Weibo Awards Ceremony.
 In 2023, she became the first post-90s actress to take the cover of first line men's magazine Esquire China.
 She also became the first ever female to have the dual cover issue for Esquire China and Esquire Fine China.
 The December issue of Cosmopolitan China with Yang as the cover star sold 100K copies in less than 1 hour and more than 180K copies in first 24 hours.

 In January 2024, she was awarded Weibo Queen for the third time, which makes her the only actress to win this honor thrice.
 She was named "Actress of the Year 2023" by the Chinese magazine People (人物) and appeared on the cover of the magazine as one of the Faces of the Year.
 Yang was chosen as the "Most Likeable Celebrity" by 70 media professionals by a survey conducted by Sohu Entertainment.
 In June 2024, she was announced as one of the torchbearers for the Paris 2024 Olympics.

+In April 2026, Yang was named the Publicity Ambassador for the 2026 Beijing International Flower Show.
+On 6 June, an article written by Yang was published in the overseas edition of People's Daily titled "The landscape hides the craftsman's heart and the Huizhou ink embodies the nation".
+In July, she was appointed as the Promotional Ambassador of the 38th Hundred Flowers Awards.
+Another article named "It's not good if we don't accept it" written by her was published in Guangming Daily on 29 July.

 As of December 2023, Yang has more than 60 million followers on Chinese microblogging platform Weibo.
-Her topic on Douyin has exceeded 150 billion views making her the first and only post-90s actress to do so.
+Her topic on Douyin has exceeded 200 billion views making her the first and only post-90s actress to do so.

+Others

+In January 2018, she participated in "Our New Era", a public music service advert produced by National Radio and Television Administration to promote youths and Chinese films and recorded a song titled "Thumbs Up For The New Era" and took part in its MV filming along with 20 other artists.
+In November, she joined the People's Daily to mark the 40th anniversary of the reform and opening up of the "China has me" activity.
+Then she participated in the celebration of the reform and opening up jointly produced by the Beijing Committee of the Communist Youth League of China and China Youth Daily, recorded the song "The Future Me" and took part in its MV filming.